Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - minor changes to molex KK footprint outlines
 ## Revision v0.6
 - Removed dedicated hobby servo connector as multiple IO ports can drive a hobby servo.
-- Added a second CAN Bus tranceiver and connected it to PINs 2,5 of the RJ11 port
+- Added a second CAN Bus transceiver and connected it to PINs 2,5 of the RJ11 port
 - Swap polarity of CANL and CANH signals to match expansion board.
 (Pin 3 for CANH pin 4 for CANL)
 - Removed the second JST VH terminal from Driver 2 because the jumper method will not work as there are not jumper available for that pitch of connector.
 - Added jumpers to allow 5V from or to the SBC.